-The Count of Monte Cristo: cast, plot, first look and everything we know
+The Count of Monte Cristo: release date, cast, plot, interview and everything you need to know

 The Count Of Monte Cristo sees Sam Claflin as Edmond Dantès.